 Hyde Transit Funding & Board

 It’s important to note that Hyde Transit is not funded or facilitated by Hyde County.
 This non-profit organization is self-sustaining and almost entirely grant-funded.
-The Fiscal Year 2014-2015 Board Members are: Malcolm Gibbs (Chairman), Julio Morales (Vice-Chairman), Janet Russ (Treasurer), Hortense Burrus (Secretary), Linda Mayo, Justin Gibbs, Barry Swindell, Sterling Tripp, and Kris Noble.
+The Fiscal Year 2014-2015 Board Members are: Malcolm Gibbs (Chairman), Julio Morales (Vice-Chairman), Janet Russ (Treasurer), Linda Mayo (Secretary), Hortense Burrus, Justin Gibbs, Barry Swindell, Sterling Tripp, Kris Noble, and Philip Holloway.
 See Hyde County Transit Board meeting schedule here.

 • Hyde County Transit Passenger Guide